rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </script>
 ```

-This end point will update every time the query input changes, giving us a dynamic end point to call.
+This endpoint will update every time the query input changes, giving us a dynamic end point to call.

->**Note** ☝
+> **Note** ☝
-  > It's important to note that a `computed` property is a `Function` that `returns` a value when referenced.
+> It's important to note that a `computed` property is a `Function` that _returns_ a value.

 Let's update the `searchEndpoint` `computed` property to change the endpoint based on the `selectedSearchMethod`: